TheJostler/gpsave4rpi/README.md

 ## Install

+Designed for and tested on a raspberry with Sysfs installed, it should work on any Linux machine which has the Sysfs C library installed and available GPIO I/O.
-Currently this utility only runs on Raspberry pi with Sysfs installed Installing is easy simply clone the repo
+Installing is easy simply clone the repo

 ```